eeels22/eika-shopping-list/README.md

 A shopping list app that lets users keep track of things to buy at the EIKA store.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the TypeScript template.

 ### Features